New grandmother - advice?

 Whether you're after a super modern 'lob', flowing tresses with pink ends or a hairstyle that will flatter thinner locks, there's a cut for every woman over 50.
-Here are some of our favourite styles.
+And in case you need a little help deciding on what your image overhaul will look like, here are some of our favourite styles.
 Far from deciding what you 'can' and 'can't' get away with when you're older (we don't believe in such things!), it's much more about finding out what will suit you down to the ground.

 Shorter styles can be very flattering, particularly as women get older, and hair can sometimes start to thin.
 A short, choppy cut will disguise some of the hair loss, and depending on the cut and your natural hair texture, they can actually be lower maintenance than longer locks.